-- (i) The directors of the Company are of their opinion that the above transactions with related parties were conducted in the normal course of business and, except for the sharing of administrative expenses mentioned in Note (iii) below which was charged at actual cost incurred, all others were charged at cost incurred plus a reasonable profit margin. - (ii) The Company and the related companies are controlled by CCID.
+- (i) Research Centre is an immediate holding company of the Group in 2022 (2021: immediate holding company).
+Details are set out in note 1. - (ii) CCID Group Co is immediate holding company of the Group in 2022 (2021: a fellow subsidiary).
+Details are set out in note 1. - (iii) The directors of the Company are of their opinion that the above transactions with related parties were conducted in the normal course of business and all others were charged at cost incurred plus a reasonable profit margin. - (iv) The Company and the related companies are controlled by CCID. - The English translation is for identification only